HNgithub2766/Sysmon--Splunk-Enterprise--Home-SOC-Lab/README.md

 * Alert creation and configuration
 * MITRE ATT&CK mapping
 * Detection tuning recommendations
-* Screenshots of telemetry and alert results
+* Screenshots of logs and alert results
 * Lessons learned and future improvements

 The objective of each case study is to demonstrate the process of transforming attacker behaviour into actionable security detections and alerts within a SIEM platform.